RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #109, #110, #111

+Now that I've confirmed that Gunrunners is actually playable I'm at the part where I am designing the layout for the actual map.
+I'm pumped and this is a ton of fun.
+I'm excited to encourage the hiding aspect of weapons as well as encouraging a constant up and down traversal of the map.
+I started working on figuring out where the vendors should go and properly spacing them out and then filling the in with buildings based on the pueblo prefabs.
+I'll divide the map similar to the block fort map from Mario Kart... a color per corner.
+I also have to consider the order in which teams are filled in.
+There is tons to consider, but this map will probably be my most complex at this point.

+The system I'm using to make Gunrunners work is made up of 49 triggers, 48 attribute triggers, 16 quest trackers, 16 elimination managers, 16 class selectors, 16 conditional buttons, 2 score managers, and a partridge in a pear tree (an RNG).
+So it is fairly complex.
+But it works. :D I'm sooo excited to get this working.

 ## #106, #107, #108

 Move is all done and I found some time this morning to get some work done.